pwdd/pwdd.github.io/_posts/2016-10-14-basic-scala-syntax.md

 Foo.y //-> Int = 2
 ```

-The mutability is relative to value/variable definition.
+The mutability is relative to the definition of a value/variable.
 This means that `x` will not have other value associated with it other than 1, while `y` can have another value associated with it.
-So a variable could be associated with an immutable data type:
+This means that a variable (mutable) could be associated with an immutable data type:

 ```scala
 object Bar {